About the OCC

 The law was completely rewritten and reenacted as the National Bank Act.
 That act authorized the Comptroller of the Currency to hire a staff of national bank examiners to supervise and periodically examine national banks.
 The act also gave the Comptroller the authority to regulate lending and investment activities of national banks.

 One of the reasons Congress created a banking system that issued national currency was to finance the Civil War.
 Although national banks no longer issue currency, they continue to play a prominent role in the nation's economic life.

 On July 21, 2011, the responsibility for supervising federal savings associations transferred from the Office of Thrift Supervision to the Office of the Comptroller of the Currency as a result of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
 Federal savings associations, or federal thrifts, have roots dating back to 1831, when townspeople in Frankford, Pennsylvania, agreed to pool their money to purchase their homes.
 The result was the Oxford Provident Building Association.
 Thrifts continue to serve the shelter and deposit needs of millions of Americans today.

-The OCC does not receive any appropriations from Congress.
-Its operations are funded primarily by assessments on national banks and federal savings associations.
-National banks and federal thrifts pay for their examinations, and they pay the OCC for processing their corporate applications.
-The OCC also receives investment income, primarily from U.S. Treasury securities.
+The OCC does not receive appropriations from Congress.
+Instead, the OCC's operations are funded primarily by assessments on national banks and federal savings associations.
+National banks and federal savings associations pay for their examinations, and they pay for the OCC's processing of their corporate applications.
+The OCC also receives revenue from its investment income, primarily from U.S. Treasury securities.